 - Brown sugar: light or dark.

-Preparing the bundt cake pan
+Preparing the bundt pan

 If you love making bundt cakes, you probably know the pain of not being able to remove it from the pan in one piece.
-I know it happened to me many times!
+It has happened to me many times!

-I have three ways of dealing with this:
+There are several ways of dealing with this:

-- Recipe: whenever I find a great recipe that can be easily removed from an intricate bundt pan, even though I didn’t follow step 1 above, I cling to it!
+Recipe: whenever I find a great bundt cake recipe that can be easily removed from an intricate bundt pan, even though I didn’t follow step 1 above, I cling to it like life itself.

-How to make the cinnamon pound cake batter
+How to make a cinnamon bundt cake

-Electric or stand mixer: this is a large cake and I highly encourage you to use a mixer.
+- Electric or stand mixer: this is a large cake, and I highly encourage you to use a mixer.

-Flour mixture: sift it before adding it to avoid clumps that won't dissolve during baking.
+- Flour mixture: sift it before adding it to avoid clumps that won't dissolve during baking.

-Final batter: is smooth and thick.
+- The final batter is smooth and thick.
 Use a spatula to ensure it's all well combined and no dry spots remain at the bottom of the bowl.

 We need to layer the cinnamon sugar between the cake batter; the swirl will create itself during baking.